sisu-network/sisu/kind/README.md

 ### Reaching a pod from another pod

 Within any pod in the `sisu` namespace, you should be able to resolve `dheart`, `deyes`, `sisud`, or `mysql` simply through that name.
-Because ganache runs in a StatefulSet, you need to qualify `ganache-N.ganache`.
+Because ganache runs in a StatefulSet, in a separate namespace, you need to qualify `ganache-N.ganache.ganache` (that is `POD_NAME.SERVICE_NAME.NAMESPACE`).

 ```console
 % kubectl --context kind-sisu -n sisu exec -it dheart-f75c87445-lp7kj -- bash